This Cheesy Gnocchi Bake is the perfect simple home cooked meal, a zingy tomato sauce and lots of melted cheese, what’s not to love?

 What you are looking for is a dough texture so that the dough does not stick to your hands or work surface.
 But only just, do not go further than the moment this happens.

-I have three recipes for different types of gnocchi here on my site and all would make a great base for a gnocchi bake.
+I have two recipes for different types of gnocchi here on my site and all would make a great base for a gnocchi bake.

 - Potato Gnocchi: Perfect for this recipe.